STOIE/recipes/recipes/laksa/README.md

 Note. this takes a long time to prepare, we recommend making the Laksa paste, Sambal, Prawn oil and Laksa itself in components.

+### FIRST STEP - Prawns and Stock

+1. Take all the prawns and remove their heads ands shells, separating the heads/shells and bodies into two seperate bowls.
+1. Then de-vein the prawns.
+1. Take a very large pot and add 2500 ml of water and place on high heat.
+1. Add 2/3 of the heads/shells to the pot and bring to boil/simmer.
+1. Simmer for 20 minutes with a lid on, avoid reducing the water too much.
+1. Remove from heat and let steep for an additional 10 minutes.
+1. Strain the stock and set aside in a large bowl/pot.

+Now, you can move onto the next steps.

 ### Laksa Paste

 #### Ingredients